 Walk five: Green chains and open spaces - Mare Street to Lea Valley (PDF, 177KB)

 Parks covered: St. Johns Churchyard, Clapton Square, Hackney Downs, Clapton Pond, Millfields, Springfield Park

 Walk six: Circular - Hackney Marshes and adjacent green spaces (PDF, 181KB)

 Parks covered: Mabley Green, Wick Woodland, Hackney Marshes, East Marsh, Daubney Green

 You may also be interested in reading about walks connecting Hackney's parks and open spaces (PDF, 604KB).

 The Walking Together programme offers a range of walks which take place in parks within Hackney.
 The walks are suitable for all ages, especially those who are beginners to exercise, feel unfit or are over 50.
 The walks take between 30 and 60 minutes and are led by a qualified health walks leader and first aider.
 All are welcome.

 Ramblers walking routes

 The Ramblers have designed a number of routes through parks in Hackney.You can download details of their walks from the Get Walking website.

 The Capital Ring is a surprisingly green route that encircles London.
 The total distance is 125km (78miles) threading together parks and open spaces, mostly following pleasant residential roads in between.
 In Hackney, the route passes through both Clissold Park and Springfield Park.
-Visit the Walk London website for more information.
+See Walk London for more information.